Buying a mattress is an important decision since you must sleep well.

 The bottom line is, What can you afford?

 The mattress that you buy must be within your budget.
-Now, there could be a huge difference between various kinds of mattresses depending upon their construction and branding.
-Typically, foam mattresses turn out to be cheaper than those made with latex or are hybrid in nature.
+There could be a considerable difference between beds depending on their construction and branding.
+Typically, foam mattresses turn cheaper than those made with latex or are hybrid.

-Mattresses that are made with organic or natural materials also come with an expensive price tag.
+Mattresses made with organic or natural materials also come with an expensive price tag.

 Different people sleep in different positions.
-Some of them are back sleepers, while others could be side sleepers, stomach sleepers, etc. Whatever position you prefer to sleep in, you must choose your mattress accordingly.
+Some are back sleepers, while others could be side sleepers, stomach sleepers, etc. Whatever position you prefer to sleep in, you must choose your mattress accordingly.

 People who side sleepers should choose from a mattress that is either Medium Soft or Medium Firm.